Learn more about Florida’s celebrated creature.

 - Being gentle, social creatures, manatees can travel in groups of 2-3, or as many as 100 if it’s migration or mating seasons.

 - Because most manatee species have no natural predators, their lifespan averages around 60 years.
-The oldest living manatee is “Snooty” , who was born on July 21, 1948, and is living in captivity in Bradenton.
+The oldest known living manatee was “Snooty” , who was born on July 21, 1948, and lived to be 69 years old.

 Ever since the The Florida Manatee Recovery Plan was developed in in 1989, several local, state and federal government agencies have worked tirelessly to help increase and strengthen Florida’s manatee populations.

-Recently, manatees were moved from “endangered” to “threatened” on the IUCN List of Endangered Species, but humans still pose a major threat to the manatee’s livelihood.
+Recently, manatees were reclassified from "endangered" to "threatened" by the U.S. Fish and Wildlife Service, but humans still pose a major threat to the manatee’s livelihood.
 Here are some ways in which you can help increase conservation efforts:

 - Supporting research addressing biology, mortality, population and distribution, behavior, and habitat of manatees.